-Though many dash cams feature voice recognition technology and Wi-Fi compatibility, most do not work with Alexa, Siri, or Google Assistant.
+While you may find several high-quality dash cams that use voice recognition, they don’t work with smart assistants at this time.
 Not yet, at least; it’s the next development in the dash cam world.
 One of the exceptions to the rule is the Garmin Speak Plus, a tiny device we called the Swiss army knife of dash cams.
 It supports a wide range of Alexa features, allowing you to access news reports, stream audio, communicate with your home, and carry out a host of other actions on the fly.

 - The coolest car gadgets for 2020